w3c/wpsig/spc-psd2.md

 Note:

 * Bracketed labels such as "[SG-1]" are defined in the [FIDO Security Reference](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-security-ref-v2.0-id-20180227.html).
 However, labels that begin with "SPC" are defined in this document.
+* See also: [FIDO Certification Program](https://fidoalliance.org/certification/) for information about certification of FIDO servers, clients, and authenticators.

 ### Security Goals